James Skinner (East India Company officer): Career

 His father originally apprenticed him to a printer in Calcutta but hating the life he ran away after three days.
 Because of his Indian heritage, Skinner was unable to serve as an officer in the East India Company army and, at the age of sixteen, he entered the Maratha army as an ensign under Benoît de Boigne, the French commander of Maharaja Scindia's forces of Gwalior State.
 Boigne was impressed by his family ancestry, Skinners having served William the Conqueror in the 11th century.
 Once taken in, Skinner soon showed military talent.
 He remained in the same service under Pierre Cuillier-Perron, who became commander-in-chief of Sindhia's army after Boigne's retirement, until 1803, when, on the outbreak of the Second Anglo-Maratha War, all Anglo-Indians were dismissed from Maratha service.

-Eventually he joined the Bengal Army of the East India Company where Lord Lake had become Commander-in-Chief of British India in 1801.
+Eventually, he joined the Bengal Army of the East India Company where Lord Lake had become Commander-in-Chief of British India in 1801.
 Subsequently, on 23 February 1803, Skinner raised a regiment of irregular cavalry called "Skinner's Horse" or the "Yellow Boys" because of the colour of their uniform.
 Later it became a famous regiment of light cavalry in the British Indian Army and still exists today as part of the Indian Army.
 Commanding his regiment of irregular cavalry in 1805 he was present at the Siege of Bharatpur and took part in the Pindari War (1817–18).
 For his services he was granted a jagir of Hansi (Hisar district, Haryana), yielding Rs 20,000 a year.

 In 1828, Skinner was finally given the rank of lieutenant-colonel in the British service, and his brother Robert that of major.
 Later James became a colonel, having already been appointed Companion of the Order of the Bath on 26 December 1826.

 Other works

 Skinner had an intimate knowledge of the characters of the people of India, and his advice was highly valued by successive governor-generals and commanders-in-chief.
 He commissioned paintings in the Company style on a large scale.
 Additionally, Skinner wrote a volume of memoirs in Persian of his military expeditions, titled Tazkirat al-umara which contained family biographies, of princely families in the Sikh and Rajput territories and 37 portraits of their current representatives.
-First translated from the original Persian by James Fraser.
+It was first translated from the original Persian by James Fraser.